atomicbitty/my-nvim-dotfiles/readme.md

 ```
 I installed the COC extensions for clangd and json, but there are [tons of other extensions for it](https://github.com/neoclide/coc.nvim/network/dependents?dependents_before=NDA0MzM0NjQyNA).

+Also, if you want those beautiful fonts, [get some here](https://www.nerdfonts.com/)!

 ### Have fun!